Frankfurt Airport: Bus and coaches

 Various transport companies provide bus services to the airport from the surrounding areas as well as by coach to long-distance destinations.

 Previously All Nippon Airways operated a bus service to Düsseldorf exclusively for ANA customers; that way Düsseldorf passengers would be transported to Frankfurt Airport to board their ANA flights.
 In 2014 ANA established a separate flight from Tokyo to Düsseldorf, causing the bus services to end.

 Ground transport statistics

-In 2006, 29.5% of the 12,299,192 passengers whose air travel originated in Frankfurt came by private car, 27.9% came by rail, 20.4% by taxi, 11.1% parked their car at the airport for the duration of their trip, 5.3% came by bus, and 4.6% arrived with a rental car.
+In 2024, 47% of surveyed passengers whose air travel originated in Frankfurt came by private car, 25% came by rail (13% using the local metropolitan train, 11% using the ICE and 1% using other forms of long-distance trains), 15% came by taxi, 6% came by a private shuttle service, 2% came with a rental car, and 2% arrived by bus.